 - Too expensive?
 Take a look at Cathedral House Sevilla or Casa Boutique La Pila del Pato for budget friendlier options.

-Tip: staying at accommodation without a pool or in the mood for a massage or beauty treatment?
+Tip: staying at accommodation without a pool and/or in the mood for a massage or beauty treatment?
 Visit AIRE Ancient Baths in Seville to relax and enjoy the cathedral view!

 How to get around in Seville